deathstroke111/fish-economy-dynamics-and-RL/README.md

 The learning layer treats each policy bundle as an action.
 A bandit algorithm chooses one policy arm for a 10-step control window, observes the cumulative reward from that window, and then can keep or change policy for the next window.

+The project now supports both:

+- stateless bandits that learn one average value per arm
+- contextual bandits that use the current simulator state before choosing an arm

 ## Why This Project Exists

 There are two overlapping goals: